 In other words, let your candidates know the exact process of application, selection and hiring as they apply.
 That way, they will immediately know what they can expect, when they will hear back from you and how strict your selection process is.

-This can be as simple as providing a timeline on your job ad with the stages in the hiring process.
+This can be as simple as providing an outline of your hiring process on your job ad.
 Or you can go out of your way like Johnson and Johnson, who created an entire platform for their applicants, called Shine.
-Using Shine, candidates can log in, take a look at where they are in the hiring process and even enjoy some content related to their position and working at J&J. Is this the future of hiring?
-It’s unclear how many candidates actually use the platform – but Shine will definitely improve the company’s employer brand.
+Using Shine, candidates can log in, take a look at where they are in the hiring process and even enjoy some content related to their position and working at J&J.

 5. Be responsive